-Parents don’t expect – and shouldn’t have to expect – anything bad to happen to their child while in daycare.
-Unfortunately, there are many cases of neglect and even death that occur at these facilities.
+Parents don’t expect – and shouldn’t have to expect – anything terrible to happen to their child while in daycare.
+But, unfortunately, there are many cases of neglect and even death that occur at these facilities.

 The Benefits of Daycare

-About 40% of children under the age of five spend at least part of the week in daycare, which can actually be beneficial to a child’s development.
-The right daycare facility can provide the interactive environment children need to excel later in life.
+About 40% of children under the age of five spend at least part of the week in daycare, which can benefit a child’s development.
+In addition, a suitable daycare facility can provide the interactive environment children need to excel later in life.